Generalized metric space

-In mathematics, specifically in category theory, a generalized metric space is a metric space but without the symmetry property and some other properties.
+In mathematics, specifically in category theory, a generalized metric space is a metric space but without some properties, such as symmetry.
 Precisely, it is a category enriched over $[0, \infty]$, the one-point compactification of $\mathbb{R}$.
-The notion was introduced in 1973 by Lawvere who noticed that a metric space can be viewed as a particular kind of a category.
+The notion was introduced in 1973 by William Lawvere who noticed that a metric space can be viewed as a particular kind of category.

 The categorical point of view is useful since by Yoneda's lemma, a generalized metric space can be embedded into a much larger category in which, for instance, one can construct the Cauchy completion of the space.